 - $40 textbook

-Once you have successfully completed the course you will be eligible to take the medication aide written the exam at one of 2 state-approved testing providers: Providence Health Care or NHCA
+Once you have successfully completed the course you will be eligible to take the medication aide written exam with a state-approved testing provider.
+CNA Academy often has the written exam proctored on site or can assist students in scheduling it.
+Testing at CNA Academy on April 20, 21,27 and 28 times TBD.

 Request a Call Back